-Infertility might feel like it snuck up on you but typically, there are warning signs of this potential issue.
+Infertility might feel like it snuck up on you.
+However, this is typically not the case — there are early warning signs of infertility to watch out for.
 If you know what to look for, it is possible to catch them early and manage the symptoms before they become serious problems.
 Not everyone shows obvious signs of infertility, but being aware of the symptoms could help put you on the road to aid conception.

 Any irregularity in your menstrual cycle could be a red flag for infertility.
 Missing your period – a phenomenon known as amenorrhea – is one of the most prominent signs.
 Women who miss three or more consecutive periods, as well as those who haven’t started menstruating by age 15, are said to have amenorrhea.
 Another sign are periods that last too long (more than 35 days) or not long enough (fewer than 21 days).

 Other early signs of infertility relating to your menstrual cycle include: